ucnl/ucnl.github.io/documentation/EN/Zima/Zima_Users_manual_en.md

 The group **"Time intervals"** contains the settings:
 - the threshold for data obsolescence (in seconds).
 If the value has not been updated more than the specified time interval, OBS (Obsolete) symbols will be displayed next to it in parentheses, indicating to the operator that this particular parameter (for example, water temperature or beacon supply voltage) has not been updated for a long time;
 - The maximum distance.
 This parameter tells the system the maximum distance that the responder-beacon can be located.
 This parameter is responsible for how long the base station will wait for a beacon response.
 If for some reason the station does not receive a beacon response, it waits for it for a certain time, called a timeout time.
-It makes sense to set the minimum possible values ​​based on the requirements of the task, in order to limit the downtime of the system when it expects a missed beacon response.
+It makes sense to set the minimum possible values based on the requirements of the task, in order to limit the downtime of the system when it expects a missed beacon response.

 The **Salinity** group allows the user to set the salinity of the water (in PSU) either directly, or select from the world salinity database (by calling the salinity selection dialogue by the link **".."**).
 It is not recommended to take salinity from the base for small inland water bodies: rivers, lakes, ponds, etc. In this case, if the exact value is not known, set zero salinity (freshwater).
 The salinity value is used by the system to more accurately determine the depth and speed of sound.